truenas/documentation/content/SCALE/SCALEReleaseNotes.md

 * OneDrive Cloud Credential removed: the backend python module is deprecated since 2016 and is incompatible with SCALE 23.10.
   Users are encouraged to switch to an alternate Cloud Storage provider for any existing OneDrive Cloud Sync tasks before upgrading to SCALE 23.10.

-* Storage changes
+* Storage changes include a new Pool Creation Wizard that makes it easier for SCALE deployments with hundreds of disk to create pools and configure VDevs!
+  Storage changes also include suppor for adding VDevs to an existing pool.
+You can now pause and unpause disk scrub functions.

-* Apps changes
+* Apps changes include an all new UI for applications!
+  Installed application are listed on the main **Installed** screen.
+New widgets provide additional details for each installed application.
+  Finding applications is easier on the **Discover** screen where you can search the catalog of applications, sort apps alphabetically, or by type and functions.
+  Aplication details screens also provide a list of related applications to help users find what they are looking for.
+  New app installation screens make configuring basic and custom app container deployments easier and faster.

-* New web UI feedback system introduced: A new feedback-reporting option to encourage user experience comments and suggestions for screens undergoing revision in prerelease software versions.
+* New web UI feedback system introduced in early releases.
+  This new feedback-reporting option provides a way for users to report their experience, comments, and suggestions for screens undergoing revision in prerelease software versions.

 {{< hint type=important >}}
 * TrueNAS SCALE is developed as an appliance that uses specific Linux packages with each release.
   Attempting to update SCALE with `apt` or methods other than the SCALE web interface can result in a nonfunctional system.
 * HA migrations from TrueNAS CORE Enterprise systems are not recommended without consulting with iXsystems Support first.
 * All auxiliary parameters are subject to change between major versions of TrueNAS due to security and development issues.
   We recommend removing all auxiliary parameters from TrueNAS configurations before upgrading.
 * New security checks are present for host paths in use by various system services.
-If you have host paths that are shared by multiple system services (e.g. Apps and SMB), please read the 22.12 [Known Issues](#known-issues-with-a-future-resolution) and take steps to create unique host paths for each in-use system service.
+  Host path validation is removed and you no longer need to make sure host paths for apps and system sharing services (NFS, iSCSI, and SMB) are unique.
 {{< /hint >}}

 Want to collaborate on TrueNAS SCALE?
 Join our [Official Discord Server.](https://discord.com/invite/Q3St5fPETd)